nguyenhphilip/full-blog/content/projects/ABCD-BAT/index.md

   - ABCD
 ---

 This is the abstract I submitted to OHBM 2020 for the ABCD Brain Analysis Tool.
-The GUI was built under the guidnace of the great Bader Chaarani.
+The GUI was built under the guidance of the great Bader Chaarani.
 We thought about naming it something punny after Bader - i.e. The ABCD BAD Tool - but we couldn't think of anything appropriate for submission.

 Anyways, here's the abstract: